galabuzik/rain-devops-assesment/README.md

 - Fork the repo to your git account.
 - Create a dockerfile that runs wordpress.
 (Please write your own dockerfile - not wordpress)
 - Create a Docker Compose file contains (Jenkins + Sonar Scan)
-- Prepare a pipeline that has the steps (jenkinsfile in repo)
+- Prepare a pipeline that has the steps (Jenkinsfile in the repo)
   - Sonar Scan Results
   - Build Dockerfile
-  - Upload to Dockerhub (you can use own dockerfile)
+  - Upload to Dockerhub (you can use own dockerhub account it can be public)
+  - Use Jenkins Secrets for Sonar scan and Dockerhub uploads
 - Run your Docker Containers and make them accessible via browser.
 (You can use https://labs.play-with-docker.com/)
 - Come with a solution with persist data (Wordpress database, Jenkins Configs and States)
 - Share your repo.